Stimson Center: East Asia

-The East Asia program conducts research on regional security issues and offers recommendations for policymakers in the U.S. and in the region on a variety of issues.
-The program analyzes the dynamics of cross-Strait relations, including the exchange of ideas and people between the U.S. and Asia-Pacific region.
-The program also examines China's foreign relations toward Northeast and Southeast Asia, with a special focus on Myanmar, Iran, and Africa, and addresses U.S.–Japan alliance relations and developments on the Korean Peninsula.
+The East Asia program conducts research on regional security issues and offers recommendations for policymakers in the US and in the region on a variety of issues.
+The program analyzes the dynamics of cross-strait relations, including the exchange of ideas and people between the US and Asia-Pacific region.
+The program also examines China's foreign relations toward Northeast and Southeast Asia, with a special focus on Myanmar, Iran, and Africa, and addresses US–Japan alliance relations and developments on the Korean Peninsula.

-Environmental Security
+Environmental security

-The Environmental Security program explores how increased stress on global ecosystems and shared natural resources may compromise economic development, fuel social conflict, and undermine political stability in key areas throughout the world.
-Through collaborative stakeholder engagement, Stimson works to provide policy-relevant analysis, promote useful knowledge-sharing, build partnerships, and forge pragmatic policy solutions that ensure the sustainable management of shared natural resources and the mitigation of environmental risks.
+The environmental security program explores how increased stress on global ecosystems and shared natural resources may compromise economic development, fuel social conflict, and undermine political stability in key areas throughout the world.

 Middle East

 The Middle East program explores issues that affect regional security from the Mediterranean to the Persian Gulf.
-Stimson scholars are working on cross-border dynamics in the region, and are focused on the rising threat from sectarianism and its roots in radical Islamic ideology, looking at key countries and at regional consequences.
+They study cross-border dynamics in the region, and are focused on the rising threat from sectarianism and its roots in radical Islamic ideology.
 The program's Gulf Security work analyzes traditional and nontraditional security issues impacting the Gulf States and their neighbors.
 In 2015, the program is monitoring the regional security repercussions of the Iran nuclear negotiations.

 South Asia

 The South Asia program seeks to reduce nuclear dangers in South Asia by focusing on risks associated with the accelerating arms competition between India and Pakistan.
 These risks are amplified by the activities of terrorist groups and political instability in the region.
 The program has championed confidence-building and nuclear risk-reduction measures in South Asia for over twenty years.
-The South Asia program analyzes U.S. crisis management on the subcontinent, producing case studies of the “Twin Peaks” and Mumbai crises, and identifying future challenges.
+The South Asia program analyzes U.S. crisis management on the subcontinent, producing case studies of the "Twin Peaks" and Mumbai crises, and identifying future challenges.
 The program seeks to empower an emerging generation of strategic analysts in South Asia by means of the South Asian Voices website, conferences, and visiting fellowships.